The doctors told me that I will never be able to walk again normally...

 My recovery was extremely slow, painful and emotional, but 6 years on with regular practice and committment and the mentality to overcome my disagnosis; I am now healthier than I have ever been, with two working knees, the understanding of how important health is and a mind full of yoga knowledge and skills.

 Not only have I helped fix my physical health, which ranges from asthma, eczema, allergies and those knee issues.
 But also years of mental health issues that started from a young age that effect so many young men (& women) around the world.
-For me specifically they included not having a dedicated father, confidence issues, self asteem problems and many other troubles that come with the environment we are raised in.
+For me specifically they included; not having a consistent family structure, confidence & self esteem issues and many other troubles that come with the environment we are raised in.